ucdavis/ecs132/Blog.md

 **Spring 2023**

+**June 1, 2150:**

+A bit of clarification re the blog post of May 31, 1035:

+* The term *closed-form solution* means an explicit formula.
+The equation x<sup>2</sup> -3x + 2 = 0 has an explicit solution, while x - e<sup>-x</sup> = 0 does not.
+We must solve the latter iteratively.
+* You will be able to find cloed-form solutions for the MM estimators in the examples here, but in some cases you'll need to obtain the MLEs interatively; use R's **mle()** function for the latter (see the stat tutorial).

 **May 31, 1110:**

 As I have mentioned, members of teams who submit a very good Term Project will be given a substantial bonus in determining their course grade.